 3. Results

 The recycling process has the potential to add value to waste by preventing it from being disposed of inappropriately in the environment and can foster the development of new employment opportunities.
-This chapter focuses on the economic analysis of recycling WPCBs by evaluating both a base scenario (section 3.1) and alternative scenarios (section 3.2).
+This section focuses on the economic analysis of recycling WPCBs by evaluating both a baseline scenario (section 3.1) and alternative scenarios (section 3.2).
 In addition, the potential market associated with WPCBs in all 27 European countries is described (section 3.3).

 3.1 Baseline scenario